mpv-player/mpv/DOCS/man/input.rst

     <reselect> (default)
-        Select the default audio and subtitle streams, which typically selects external files with highest preference.
+        Select the default audio and subtitle streams, which typically selects external files with the highest preference.
 (The implementation is not perfect, and could be improved on request.)

     <keep-selection>